 Joseph looked after his brothers and their families even after his brothers tried to harm him when he was still a teenager.
 Joseph was a still a very powerful man in Egypt.

 Jacob promised to Joseph he as a people would go back to the land and Jacob would give to Joseph one portion more than to his brothers.
-The portion being the ridge of land that he took from the Amorties with his sword and bow.
+This portion would be the ridge of land that he took from the Amorites with his sword and bow.

 The Death and Burial of Joseph

 50:22 Joseph continued to live in Egypt, along with his father’s household, until he was 110 years old.
 23 Joseph saw the third generation of Ephraim’s children, as well as the children who had been born to Manasseh’s son Machir, whom he adopted as his own.
 24 Later, Joseph told his brothers, “I’m going to die soon, but God will certainly provide for you and bring you up from this land to the land that he promised with an oath to give to Abraham, Isaac, and Jacob.”
 25 So Joseph made all of Israel’s other children make this promise: “Because God is certainly going to take care of you, you are to carry my bones up from here.”

 26 Some time later, Joseph died at the age of 110 years, and he was embalmed and placed in a coffin in Egypt.